jtagusari/NoiseModelling/Docs-dev/propagation_algorithms.md

 3. Validate and possibly adjust reflection points (`ReflectionPointValidator`).
 4. Update the configuration with validated diffraction/reflection points.
 5. Build geometry segments and points with `AcousticPathBuilder`.
-6. Convert and post-process into a `CnossosPath` via `CnossosPathProcessor`.
+6. Convert and post-process into a `CnossosPathExt` via `CnossosPathProcessor`.

 ## AcousticPathConfiguration